cloukit/notification/USAGE.md

 First of all you need to define the `cloukit-dropout-outlet` and the `cloukit-notification-outlet-loader` in your main Bootstrap Component's template like so.
-Make sure you only define this once at the top level your component hierarchy.
+Make sure you only define this once at the top level of your component hierarchy.

 ```html
 <cloukit-dropout-outlet></cloukit-dropout-outlet>